phoebeireland/codeinstitutemilestoneproject4/README.md

 ### Shopping Bag Page
 * This page shows users what items are currently in their shopping bag waiting to be purchased, and gives them the option to either return to shopping or to proceed to checkout.
-* This page displays all of teh items that are in the shopping bag in a list row.
+* This page displays all of the items that are in the shopping bag in a list row.
 From left to right, the row contains the picture of the product, the name of the product as well as the size (if applicable) and the SKU number.
 Following that is the price for the individual object,, the quantity of that object currently in the cart to be purchased and the subtotal price of the product, once the quantity of the object is taken into account.
 Below the quantity bar are the links to update the quantity of the product, and the link to remove the product entirely from the bag.
 This row structure is reiterated for every unique product that is currently being held in the bag.
 * Below the rows of products is the Bag total, the total price of tax, the total delivery cost and the Grand total of all of the items in the bag once the tax and delivery cost is added to the bag total.
 * Below the grand total is the button customers use to proceed to checkout or to go back and keep shoping.
 * On smaller screens, the list of items in the bag drops below the grand total and checkout buttons.